Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Abstract

 \section{Abstract}

-In this paper, we investigate the problem of estimating a complex-valued Laplacian matrix from a linear Gaussian model, with a focus on its application in the estimation of admittance matrices in power systems.
+In this paper, we investigate the problem of estimating a complex-valued Laplacian matrix with a focus on its application in the estimation of admittance matrices in power systems.
 The proposed approach is based on a constrained maximum likelihood estimator (CMLE) of the complex-valued Laplacian, which is formulated as an optimization problem with Laplacian and sparsity constraints.
-The complex-valued Laplacian is a symmetric, non-Hermitian matrix that exhibits a joint sparsity pattern between its real and imaginary parts.
-Leveraging the $\ell_1$ relaxation and the joint sparsity, we develop two estimation algorithms for the implementation of the CMLE.
-The first algorithm is based on casting the optimization problem as a semi-definite programming (SDP) problem, while the second algorithm is based on developing an efficient augmented Lagrangian method (ALM) solution.
-Next, we apply the proposed SDP and ALM algorithms for the problem of estimating the admittance matrix under three commonly-used measurement models, that stem from Kirchhoff’s and Ohm’s laws, each with different assumptions and simplifications: 1) the nonlinear alternating current (AC) model; 2) the decoupled linear power flow (DLPF) model; and 3) the direct current (DC) model.
-The performance of the SDP and the ALM algorithms is evaluated using data from the IEEE $33$-bus power system data under different settings.
-The numerical experiments demonstrate that the proposed algorithms outperform existing methods in terms of mean-squared-error (MSE) and F-score, thus, providing a more accurate recovery of the admittance matrix.
+The complex-valued Laplacian is a symmetric, non-Hermitian matrix that exhibits a joint sparsity pattern between its real and imaginary parts. {Thus, we present a group-sparse-based penalized log-likelihood approach for the Laplacian estimation.} Leveraging the {mixed $\ell_{2,1}$ norm} relaxation of the joint sparsity constraint, we develop {a new alternating direction method of multipliers (ADMM)} estimation algorithm for the implementation of the CMLE of the Laplacian matrix {under a linear Gaussian model}.
+Next, we apply the proposed ADMM algorithms for the problem of estimating the admittance matrix under three commonly-used measurement models that stem from Kirchhoff’s and Ohm’s laws, each with different assumptions and simplifications: 1) the nonlinear alternating current (AC) model; 2) the decoupled linear power flow (DLPF) model; and 3) the direct current (DC) model.
+The performance of the {ADMM} algorithm is evaluated using data from the IEEE $33$-bus power system data under different settings.
+The numerical experiments demonstrate that the proposed algorithm outperforms existing methods in terms of mean-squared-error (MSE) and F-score, thus providing a more accurate recovery of the admittance matrix.